Request a (online) course reserve

 - FSW, the Studycabinet.
 Please note that printed books and journals have to be requested separately!
 For more information please contact the service desk or your subject librarian

-Please keep in mind it is not allowed to place copies of, for example, book chapters or journal articles on the course reserve shelves.
-It is also not allowed to inform students they can make a copy of the materials placed on the shelf.
-Teachers may, however, refer to the shelf.
+Please keep in mind it is not allowed to place copies of, for example, book chapters or journal articles on the course reserve shelves, only the relevant books and journals themselves.
+Teachers may then refer to the book chapters or journal articles the students should study.
 Students can then decide whether they should read this material on the spot or whether they would rather make a copy (for private use).

 How to submit